owainlewis/awesome-artificial-intelligence/README.md

 * [Succeeding with AI](https://www.manning.com/books/succeeding-with-ai) - An introduction to managing successful AI projects and applying AI to real-life situations.
 * [Elements of AI (Part 1) - Reaktor/University of Helsinki](https://www.elementsofai.com/) - An Introduction to AI is a free online course for everyone interested in learning what AI is, what is possible (and not possible) with AI, and how it affects our lives – with no complicated math or programming required.
 * [Essential Natural Language Processing](https://www.manning.com/books/essential-natural-language-processing) - A hands-on guide to NLP with practical techniques, numerous Python-based examples and real-world case studies.
+* [Kaggle's micro courses](https://www.kaggle.com/learn/overview) - A series of micro courses by offering practical and hands-on knowledge ranging from Python to Deep Learning.

 ## Books